 - White Chocolate – Use either white chocolate chips or candy melts.

 - Condensed Milk – You will need a full 14-oz. can of sweetened condenses milk.
+You can actually make a homemade condensed milk if you prefer or are out of the canned version.

 - Vanilla Extract – Brings out the flavors of the white chocolate.